Nandi (Hinduism): Iconography

-The white color of the bull symbolizes purity and justice.
 Symbolically, the seated Nandi faces the sanctum in Shiva temples and represents an individual jiva (soul) and the message that the jiva should always be focused on the Parameshvara.
 From the yogic perspective, Nandi is the mind dedicated to Shiva, the absolute.
 In other words, to understand and absorb light, the experience, and the wisdom is Nandi, who is the guru within.
+Some Puranic accounts also describe anthropomorphic depictions of Nandi.
+In the Linga Purana, Nandi is portrayed with a jatamakuta (matted hair crown), three eyes, and four arms carrying a trident (sula), axe (tanka), mace (gada), and thunderbolt (vajra).